GTMStack

 When prospect data lives in multiple systems, it diverges.
 An SDR updates a phone number in the dialer but not in the CRM.
 A marketing team member updates the lead status in HubSpot but it doesn’t sync to Salesforce for 24 hours.
 An enrichment tool overwrites a manually corrected email address.

-This data inconsistency isn’t just annoying — it directly affects revenue.
+This data inconsistency isn’t just annoying.
+It directly affects revenue.
 SDRs call wrong numbers, send emails to outdated addresses, and pitch prospects who are already in active deals with AEs.
 The trust cost is real: when SDRs don’t trust their data, they spend 20-30 minutes per day verifying information across systems instead of selling.

 Context Switching Tax

-Research consistently shows that switching between applications costs 15-25 minutes of productive time per day per knowledge worker.
-For SDRs who switch between tools dozens of times per hour, the impact is even higher.
-An SDR running a call block who has to check their CRM for account context, switch to the dialer to place the call, switch to the enrichment tool to verify the contact, and then switch back to the CRM to log the outcome — that’s four context switches per dial.
+An SDR running a call block who has to check their CRM for account context, switch to the dialer to place the call, switch to the enrichment tool to verify the contact, and then switch back to the CRM to log the outcome.
+That’s four context switches per dial.
 At 80 dials per day, that’s 320 application switches.

 What to Consolidate First